reliablerascal/snow-clearance/README.md

    * [03-spatially-joined](data/04-spatially-joined/) dockets-to-addresses.csv joined to Chicago ward and community areas
    * [04-standardized](data/05-standardized/) dockets-to-addresses.csv joined to Chicago ward and community areas
    * [05-aggregated](data/05-standardized/) dockets summarized by communities, wards, respondents, and addresses
+   * [06-finalized](data/06-finalized/) all finalized data preparation copied into this one location
 * [gis](gis/)- geographic data, including QGIS work in geocoding and spatially joining data
 * [notebooks](notebooks/)- data preparation and analysis in Python
    * [01-data-preparation](notebooks/01-data-preparation/) notebooks for data pipeline which normalize, geocode, and standardize data